 - interference from other wireless devices, such as Bluetooth devices, cordless phones and microwave ovens.

-The use of WiFi has become prevalent in the UK, driven by strong adoption of WiFi-enabled mobile devices (e.g. smartphones, laptops and tablets) and the widespread distribution of WiFi routers by ISPs.
-By 2011, nearly three quarters (73.3%) of UK households had WiFi networks installed according to Strategy Analytics - ahead of Japan (68.4%) and the USA (61.0%).
-Today, in many streets, virtually all houses have WiFi.
+The use of Wi-Fi has become prevalent in the UK, driven by strong adoption of WiFi-enabled mobile devices (e.g. smartphones, laptops and tablets) and the widespread distribution of Wi-Fi routers by broadband providers.
+Today, in many streets, virtually all houses have Wi-Fi.

-In theory, interference could be avoided if every WiFi access point could use a different frequency.
+In theory, interference could be avoided if every Wi-Fi router or Access Point could use a different frequency.
 However, the radio spectrum available is extremely limited, making this impossible.
-The 2.4 GHz WiFi radio spectrum is only 100 MHz wide.
+The 2.4 GHz Wi-Fi radio spectrum is only 100 MHz wide.
 While there are 13 channels available, each channel is 20 MHz wide (to deliver adequate data speeds) so channels actually overlap.
-This means that a neighbour's WiFi router operating on channel 9, for example, could interference with your WiFi connections if your router is using channel 7, 8, 9, 10 or 11.
+This means that a neighbour’s Wi-Fi router operating on channel 9, for example, could interference with your Wi-Fi connections if your router is using channel 7, 8, 9, 10 or 11.
 There are only three discrete channels (1, 6 and 11) at 2.4 GHz that do not overlap with each other.

-Broadband users have increasingly been investing in additional WiFi ‘extenders’ to provide more consistent coverage within their homes (and reduce the impact of interference from neighbouring properties).
-To avoid extenders causing interference to each other, different frequencies need to be used for each separate extender.
-Therefore, a home using three extenders could use all three non-overlapping channels (i.e. the entire 2.4 GHz WiFi band), causing interference to neighbours across the complete frequency band.
+Some broadband users have been investing in additional Wi-Fi Access Points to provide more consistent coverage within their homes (and reduce the impact of interference from neighbouring properties).
+To avoid Access Points causing interference to each other, different frequencies need to be used for each separate device.
+Therefore, a home using three Access Points could use all three non-overlapping channels (i.e. the entire 2.4 GHz Wi-Fi band), causing interference to neighbours across the complete frequency band.

-The end result is that the 2.4 GHz WiFi band has become heavily overcrowded in many areas.
-Indeed, there has been a WiFi "arms race" where broadband users have seized the opportunity to improve their broadband performance (for example, using wider bandwidths and extenders), essentially at the expense of increased interference to others.
-Users suffering from increased interference often have to resort to the use of extenders themselves to reduce the impact of interference.
+The end result is that the 2.4 GHz Wi-Fi band has become heavily overcrowded in many areas.
+Indeed, there has been a Wi-Fi “arms race” where broadband users have seized the opportunity to improve their broadband performance (for example, using wider bandwidths and multiple Access Points), at the expense of increased interference to others.
+Users suffering from increased interference often have to resort to the use of Wi-Fi Access Points themselves to reduce the impact of interference.

 You can identify the best possible channel either by:

-Below is a screen capture from the OS-X application called WiFi Explorer.
+Below is a screen capture from the macOS application called WiFi Explorer.
 Other applications for Windows and OS-X are available.
-You can see the value of a simple graphical display to help manual WiFi channel selection.
+You can see the value of a simple graphical display to help manual Wi-Fi channel selection.

-Given the crowded 2.4 GHz WiFi band, you must be realistic about the improvement that you can achieve if your home is surrounded by neighbouring properties actively using 2.4 GHz WiFi.
-Beyond manual channel selection (which may or may not make a big difference), investment in a WiFi extender could also mitigate interference by boosting wanted signal levels.
+Given the crowded 2.4 GHz Wi-Fi band, you must be realistic about the improvement that you can achieve if your home is surrounded by neighbouring properties actively using 2.4 GHz Wi-Fi.
+Beyond manual channel selection (which may or may not make a big difference), investment in a Wi-Fi Access Point could also mitigate interference by boosting wanted signal levels.
 The best way, however, to address substantial 2.4 GHz interference issues is to use the less-crowded 5 GHz frequency band instead (as described next).
+In fact, since all our devices can operate at 5 GHz, we have turned off 2.4 GHz transmission on our Wi-Fi router and Access Points to reduce interference to others.

 5 GHz usually is much better if all your devices support it